 So I disappeared into the kitchen and brought back a snack.
 I even added some things like cut-up apple and peanut butter.
 She moved off the couch and sat on the floor eating the snack and we decided to play gin together next instead of me playing solitaire.

 Afterwards, she told me she didn’t know why she got that way and she couldn’t stop it.
 And she didn’t like it.
 But it was good what I did and good I kept others away from her.
 Phew.

 This was my big lesson in just letting her go through her emotions while being there so she knows that she’s not alone and I still love her company even when she’s not being such good company!
 It worked for both of us and was so much less frustrating than feeling like a failure while trying to solve or stop her feelings.
 Instead, I just let her have them and they resolved much more quickly than they have done in the past when we try to talk her out of them.

 How to put these tools (and more) into practice

-We’ll practice these tools and learn many more at any of the upcoming Positive Discipline series in San Francisco specifically for parents of children ages 2 – 6: Peaceful Parents, Cooperative Preschoolers.
-It starts March 17, 2020 and runs for 6 weeks at Mission Montessori.
-Participant ratings of this series are consistently high with an average of 4.6 out of 5 stars.
+We’ll practice these tools and learn many more at any of the upcoming Positive Discipline series specifically for parents of children ages 2 – 6: Peaceful Parents, Cooperative Preschoolers.
+Sign up here to be informed when our next series starts.

 Like what you’re reading?
 Subscribe to our mostly monthly newsletter here.